jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

     b.  `/bin/sh`
     c.  `/bin/ash`
     d.  `/sbin/bash`
-1. If you execute the command `./list-ip.sh` and you recieved the error message **Permission denied**.
+1. If you execute the command `./list-ip.sh` and you received the error message **Permission denied**.
 What is the solution to the problem?
     a.
 You need to give the owner of the file read permission
     b.
 You need to give the owner of the file write permission
     c.
 You need to give the owner of the file open permission